 in the world and relations between Russia and Western countries, warning

-what will he say "without undue politeness" and empty diplomatic
+that he will speak “without excessive politeness” and empty diplomatic

 stamps.
-It turned out abruptly and at times unflattering.
+It came out harsh and at times unflattering.

-First position: “We have come to the turning point when
+First position: “We have come to a turning point when

-".
-According to the President of Russia, the basic principle is being violated
+" According to the Russian President, the basic principle is being violated

-international security, the meaning of which can be reduced
+international security, the meaning of which can be summarized

-to the thesis: “the security of each is the security of all”.
-Furthermore,
+to the thesis: “the safety of everyone is the safety of everyone.”
+Moreover,

 the end of the Cold War, despite the obviousness of such a recipe,

-did not lead to the triumph of the named principle.
-On the contrary, as
+did not lead to the triumph of the said principle.
+On the contrary, how

-V. Putin said that this time was marked by an attempt to create a unipolar
+stated V. Putin, this time is marked by an attempt to create a unipolar

 “Today we are witnessing an unrestrained, hypertrophied